bojanskr/reference-architectures/data/streaming_asa/README.md

-# Stream processing with Azure Stream Analytics
+# Stream processing with Azure Stream Analytics.

 ### This content has been moved to the following location: